jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.2.6 FindLowestOrHighestPoints

-Locates the lowest and/or highest valued cells in a raster..
+Locates the lowest and/or highest valued cells in a raster.

 *Parameters*: